Emergent complex quantum networks in continuous-variables non-Gaussian states: The effect of non-Gaussian operations on Emergent Networks

 In this section we study the effect of photon subtraction, introduced in Sec.~\ref{sec:nonGaussIntro}, on the emergent network of photon-number correlations.
 Because the operation is locally applied on a single node in the imprinted network, one might consider this to be a single-node attack, as in classical complex network theory.
+Moreover in quantum networks, operations like node removal or link shortening have to be introduced in the context of cluster states via Gaussian (homodyne) measurements~\cite{Gu09}.
 However, we emphasize that no nodes are removed in the photon subtraction process.
 So it is not a single-node attack in the classical sense.
-In quantum networks, operations like node removal or link shortening have to be introduced in the context of cluster states via Gaussian (homodyne) measurements~\cite{Gu09}.
-Quantum complex networks have a large variety of attacks, i.e., modifications to the network structure and properties, as compared to classical networks.
-Here we are not interested in modifying the size or the shape of the imprinted cluster by operations such as node removal, but we instead want to analyze the spreading of non-Gaussian correlations in cluster states when affected by photon subtraction in one node.

-Repeated photon subtraction in the same node is expected to increase correlations in the system due to entanglement distillation \cite{PhysRevA.86.012328}.
-Moreover, from the results in~\cite{Walschaers17}, we can deduce that photon subtraction in a given node creates correlations between previously uncorrelated nodes.
-However, it is not understood a priori how the topology of the imprinted network influences the effects of photon subtraction(s) on the topology of emergent correlation network.
-To address these questions, we investigate the effect of subtracting ten photons, on the distributions of the degrees and clustering coefficients for the emergent networks.
+Here we are not interested in modifying the size of the imprinted cluster by removing nodes, but we instead want to analyze the spreading of non-Gaussian correlations in cluster states when affected by photon subtraction in one node.
+Previous results show that repeated photon subtraction in the same node may increase correlations in the system due to entanglement distillation \cite{PhysRevA.86.012328}.
+Also we know that photon subtraction in a given node creates correlations between previously uncorrelated nodes~\cite{Walschaers17}.

+However, there is no general result on how the structure of the correlation in the network is influenced by the topology of the imprinted network.

+To address this question, we monitor the effect of subtracting ten photons for the emergent photon-correlation networks.
+Our procedure is the following: i) we first provide analytical results on the reach of the effect of photon subtraction. ii) We then compare the qualitative features that are seen in the histograms of numerically generated distributions of degrees and clustering coefficients. iii) To get a complementary quantitative view, we perform a moment analysis and probe the effect of the non-Gaussian operation on the mean, variance, skewness, and kurtosis.
+Readers unfamiliar with these quantities can find their definitions in Appendix~\ref{sec:Moments}.
+The results of this section will guide the analysis of distance -induced structures in the follwing section \ref{sec:AllDistance}.
 An overview of the path followed in our network analysis can be found in Fig.~\ref{overview}.
 In the remainder of the Article we will explain each one of these steps in detail.